geoffder/ppx_deriving_scad/README.md

 If the name of the type being derived is `t`, then the functions generated (and those required to be present for the types inside of a type/record being derived) will be given unqualified names.
-Notable exceptions to this rule, are the 2D and 3D `Scad.t` aliases `Scad.d2` and `Scad.d3`, which use the same unquailified basic transformation functions in the `Scad` module.
 For example, applying `[@@deriving scad]` to a lone record type `t` would give a module that adhered to the following signature.

 ``` ocaml
 open Scad_ml